-Pirates, it's time to check a great American adventure off your bucket list.
-If you can't make it to Westworld, there's nothing like a road trip around the incomparable American Southwest.
-In just a week, you can see some of the most gorgeous sights the U.S. has to offer.
+It's time to check a great American adventure off your bucket list.
+In just a week, you can see some of the most gorgeous sights the Southwestern U.S. has to offer.
 Check out our suggested stops and route below.
 Stop talking about seeing the Grand Canyon and just do it!

 Stop 1: Joshua Tree National Park, CA